 If you are a college student looking to build credit, Capital One’s Journey Student Credit Card could be a good option.
 Most important, there is no annual fee and Capital One is willing to accept people with limited (or no) credit history.
 Although your credit limit will start out very low, Capital One promises a review of the limit after a short five short months — and good behavior can be rewarded with a higher credit limit.
 Cash back rewards are a nice added bonus, making this a good first credit card choice.
-Just make sure you don’t borrow with this card — at 20.74%, the interest rate is high.
+Just make sure you don’t borrow with this card — at 24.99%, the interest rate is high.
 The Journey Student Credit Card from Capital One is featured as one of our recommendations for best student credit cards of 2017.